-As a marketing manager, if you could compare the cost effectiveness of the various channels of marketing you deploy, accurately and in a comparative manner, how valuable would it be to your marketing decision making?
-Towards addressing this need, in October 2012, Google Analytics announced the beta version of the Google Analytics Cost Analysis tool.
+As a marketing manager, if you could compare the cost-effectiveness of the various channels of marketing you deploy, accurately and comparatively, how valuable would it be to your marketing decision making?
+In October 2012, Google Analytics announced the beta version of the Google Analytics Cost Analysis tool.

 Accessing the Cost Analysis Tool

 The cost analysis tool is an addition to Google Analytics and is available to all users of Google Analytics.
 When you sign into Google and open any of your website’s profiles, you will find Cost Analysis as the last link under Traffic Sources in the left navigation.

 To use the Google Analytics Cost Analysis Tool, you first need to upload the cost data.
 There are two ways to do this.
 You can use a:

 - Self-service API to upload the cost data

 The cost data upload feature allows you to import the campaign costs of non-Google paid campaigns in CSV format into the cost analysis tool.
 The Google Analytics Cost Analysis tool combines this cost data with the data it already has on user interaction and reports on the return on investment (ROI) of each campaign

 - Make sure your marketing campaign generates UTM tags for each of your URLs.
 Google has a URL builder which makes UTM tags if needed.

 - You will need to create an Excel template for the campaign data.
 This can also be done within Google Analytics.
 You can select all the metrics you want to appear, but at the very least you must choose “Cost.”

 - Once you download the saved CSV template, you can fill it in with your data from the campaign’s metrics.